The red lentils soup is ideal for the cold winter days.

-- extra virgin olive oil for the vegetables browning
+- extra virgin olive oil for the vegetable browning

 - 1 organic vegetable stock

 Boil the red lentils for 5 minutes, rinse and drain them well.
-Leave them wait.
+Leave them to wait.

 Sauté the onion, garlic, ginger, celery and carrots with olive oil into a saucepan.